-Managing Midsession-Rated Events
+12 Managing Midsession-Rated Events

-You can configure Oracle Communications Elastic Charging Engine (ECE) to generate a rated event during the middle of a network session based on the trigger criteria that you specify.
+You can configure Oracle Communications Elastic Charging Engine (ECE) to generate a rated event during the middle of a network session based on trigger criteria that you specify.

-- About Midsession-Rated Events - Generating Midsession-Rated Events for Charge Offer Changes - Generating Midsession-Rated Events When the USU is Block Missing - Customizing the Worst-Case Charging Reservation - Viewing the Reason for a Midsession-Rated Event
+- Configuring ECE to Generate Midsession-Rated Events - Generating Midsession-Rated Events When USU Block Missing - Configuring Non-Linear Rating for Tariff Changes - Viewing Reason for Midsession-Rated Event

-About Midsession-Rated Events
+Configuring ECE to Generate Midsession-Rated Events

 By default, ECE generates a rated event for a network session when a session ends.
-You can also configure ECE to generate rated events when an update operation occurs during the session.
+You can configure ECE to also generate rated events when an update operation occurs during the session.
 Such events are called midsession-rated events.